Cam Gallagher Player Props: Guardians vs. Royals

-Cam Gallagher -- 0-for-2 in his last game -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Daniel Lynch on the mound, on July 7 at 7:10 PM ET.
+After batting .115 with two doubles and a walk in his past 10 games, Cam Gallagher and the Cleveland Guardians take on the Kansas City Royals (who will start Ryan Yarbrough) at 1:40 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-2) against the Braves.
+In his last game he had a hitless performance (0-for-3) against the Royals.

 Cam Gallagher Game Info & Props vs. the Royals